Graylog2/documentation/pages/configuration/graylog_ctl.rst

   $ sudo graylog-ctl stop
   $ sudo dpkg -G -i graylog_latest.deb
   $ sudo graylog-ctl reconfigure
+  $ sudo reboot

+.. note:: Reboot the server after the update procedure to make sure that all services are running in the correct version.

 Migrate manually from 1.x to 2.1.x
 ==================================